heptarch/heptarch.github.io/drafts/quine.md

 This tells us that a special sort of self-referential process is possible called *guarded recursion*; this prevents runaway self-reference by enforcing that a unit of computation is performed per step, so the recursion is *productive*.
 So, far from a mere fact, Löb is a beautiful architectural way of ensuring the (productive) safety of self-referential definitions in programming languages like `Agda`, `Coq` and `Idris`.

 ## Conclusion

+So, we've covered, in a brief and hopefully entertaining way, some different notions of self-reference arising from fixed point constructions of